chaostreff-flensburg/digital-signage/README.md

 ## Creating a new layout / design

 Layouts are vue-components located in the `layouts` folder.
 Each layout needs a `<nuxt/>` tag where the page is rendered and a uniquely classed section.
 Do not try to style the `body` in your layout, always start with your layout section, or else you will get weird style bugs when changing routes.
 For a quick start, just copy & modify an already existing layout.
 Do not forget to put a link to your design in the `components/layoutselect.vue` component.
+All elements should be positioned `absolute`.
+We recommend using centimeters instead of pixels for positioning.
+Designing for printers in a browser is a strange job.
 When you are finished styling your layout, deploy your own version of digitalSignage or create a pull-request here, if you think other people would like to use your design.

 Also please consider creating designs with a light background.
 [Printer ink is more expensive than human blood.](https://consumerist.com/2009/12/29/hp-ink-costs-more-than-human-blood/)